SQL vs NoSQL Database

-NoSQL Database refers to Non Relational database, In contrast to a relational database where data is stored in well-defined tabular relations and Structured Query Language is used to access data, a NoSQL database uses different mechanisms for storage and retrieval.
+NoSQL Database refers to Non Relational database, In contrast to a relational database where data is stored in well defined tabular relations and Structured Query Language is used to access data, NoSQL database uses different mechanisms for storage and retrieval.
 Different flavors of NoSQL use proprietary storage methods.
 Based on the problem they are solving NoSQL Databases store data in a wide variety of forms like key-value pairs, like documents, in columnar form, in the form of graphs or special time-sequenced events.

 SQL v/s NoSQL

 NoSQL: schema is flexible, depending upon the type of NoSQL database, we might add or skip different columns and data in each document.
-It provides the flexibility of the data model to the developers allowing for easy iterations through the development process, without any downtime.
-On the flip side, it can lead to data corruption, if constraints and checks are not implemented correctly at the application layer.
+It provides the flexibility of the data model to the developers allowing for easy iterations through the development process and no downtime.

 SQL: Due to structured data, the Relational database provides a powerful SQL(Structured Query Language) interface for Data definition, Data Control, and Data Manipulation.
 The split structure allows us to join data in any way.
 Numerous join types are available and can be done with any number of tables in any way.

 NoSQL: Data is stored in a nested form with everything related to an entity stored in a single document.
 Though it introduces data redundancy, but provides very fast access and allows horizontal scaling.
 Depending upon the type of NoSQL certain queries are extremely fast, for example, the Key-Value database provides fast lookup, Column based database provides fast aggregation capabilities.

 NoSQL: These are built for web-scale applications and are easily scalable horizontally.
 Each type of NoSQL database is optimized for certain queries.
-NoSQL does not use custom expensive hardware that allows for faster retrieval of data at a high scale.
-Since most of the NoSQL databases were created in recent times, they were developed cloud-native and with a distributed approach in mind.
+NoSQL does not use custom expensive hardware that allows for faster retrieval of data at high scale.
 Almost all popular cloud vendors provide managed solutions that scale very easily according to growing traffic.

-SQL: Majority of SQL databases offer strong ACID compliance and ensure consistency and reliability of data that is stored, thus making them relevant for transactional data even today.
+SQL: Majority of SQL Database offers ACID compliance and ensure consistency and reliability of data that is stored.
+SQL database provides consistency and availability using clustered services.

-NoSQL:, Unlike SQL counterparts, most NoSQL databases offer vague interpretations of ACID compliance and guarantees.
-These are majorly designed for scale and hence focus on Availability and Partition Tolerance by compromising on the consistency of the data.
-Always dig deep about the guarantees offered by the database that you are using before making any assumptions.
+NoSQL: These are majorly designed for scale and hence focus on Availability and Partition Tolerance by compromising on the consistency of the data.

-While designing a system or during a system design interview, it is of utmost importance to decide on the right database for storing data as it will allow you to get good performance out of your system.
+During a design interview, it is of utmost importance to decide the right database for storing data as it will allow you to scale and optimize your system.
 We need to choose the database that is the best fit for data, the type of data will drive that selection.

-For example: If you are designing a Banking application or other financial services-related application, It is a no-brainer to choose a Relational Database because of the data guarantees and security it has to offer which is a prime concern for this use case.
+For example: If you are designing a Banking application or other financial services related application, It is no brainer to choose a Relational Database because of the data guarantees and security it has to offer which is a prime concern for this use case.